supabase/supavisor/docs/deployment/fly.md

-The `toml.yaml` file should be in the `deploy/fly` directory of Supavisor.
+The `fly.toml` file should be in the `deploy/fly` directory of Supavisor.

 Type the following command in your terminal: